djordje-st/djordje-st/README.md

 ### Currently

-- 🔭 Working on a a full-stack ecommerce website
+- 🔭 Working on a a full-stack job posting platform
 - 🌱 Learning: Docker | Kubernetes | Python

 ### Featured projects